learn-co-curriculum/dsc-spark-docker-installation/README.md

 <img src="./images/hub.png" width=400>

 ### Search for `pyspark-notebook` repository, and click on the image provided by `jupyter`
-It is imperative to use the one from __jupyter__ for our labs to run as expected, as there are lots of other offerings available.
+It is imperative to use the one from __jupyter__ for everything to run as expected, as there are lots of other offerings available.
+Once you click "Create" the pyspark-notebook image will start to download (it might take some time).

 ![](./images/search.png)

-Run the repo when it is downloaded, it will start an `ipython-kernel`.
+Run the image when it is downloaded, it will start an `ipython-kernel`.
 To run jupyter notebooks, click on the right half of kitematic where it says "web preview".

 ![](./images/click.png)

 This will open a browser window asking you for a token ID.
-Go back to the kitematic and check the left bottom of the terminal-like screen for a string that says: `token?= --- ` as shown above.
+Go back to the kitematic and check the left bottom of the terminal-like screen for a string that says: `token?= --- ` as shown below.
 Copy the text after that and put it into the jupyter notebook page.

 ![](./images/token.png)

 This will open a new jupyter notebook, just as we've seen before.
-We are now ready to program in spark.
+We are now ready to program in spark!

 ## Testing the installation